obdev/v-usb/usbdrv/Readme.txt

 See the EasyLogger example at http://www.obdev.at/avrusb/easylogger.html for code which calibrates the RC oscillator based on the USB frame clock.

+20 MHz Clock
+This module is for people who won't do it with less than the maximum.
+Since 20 MHz is not divisible by the USB low speed bit clock of 1.5 MHz, the code uses similar tricks as the 16 MHz module to insert leap cycles.

 USB IDENTIFIERS
 ===============